Bing1002/bing1002.github.io/_pages/about.md

 Recent updates:
 ------
 - 10/11/2020, The paper **"Map-Based Temporally Consistent Geolocalization through Learning Motion Trajectories"** is accepted in 2020 ICPR conference.
-- 03/30/2020, The paper **Learning Maps for Object Localization using Visual-Inertial Odometry** is accepted in 2020 XXIV ISPRS Congress
+- 03/30/2020, The paper **"Learning Maps for Object Localization using Visual-Inertial Odometry"** is accepted in 2020 XXIV ISPRS Congress
 - 12/06/2019, 2019 6th Annual Conf. on Computational Science & Computational Intelligence in Las Vegas, Nevada.
 - 11/18/2019, 2019 ANS Winter Meeting in Washington DC.
-- 11/09/2019, The paper **Trajectory Mining for Localization using Recurrent Neural Network** is accepted in 2019 CSCI-ISDB conference.
+- 11/09/2019, The paper **"Trajectory Mining for Localization using Recurrent Neural Network"** is accepted in 2019 CSCI-ISDB conference.
 - 11/06/2019, Completed PhD candidacy exam.
 - 09/10/2019, 2019 12th International Workshop on Structural Health Monitoring in Stanford, California.